How to Write a Winning Appellate Brief — A Top Appeals Lawyer Explains

 Long before you write the first word of the brief, you must do some leg work to prepare.
 This includes reviewing the record and transcript of the trial thoroughly, from the information or indictment to the sentence.
 Take copious notes at this point of what happened at the trial.
 You can organize and edit these notes later.

 You are looking for the story of the case and for errors that occurred during the trial.
 Sometimes, it can be helpful to keep these two categories of notes separate while you are taking them.
 The witnesses’ testimony and the evidence introduced will be the basis of the story you create later.
 The errors will provide your legal argument.
 Flag each error during this pass-through.
-Whether it is denial of a pretrial motion, the court overruling an objection to the testimony of a witness, or improper jury instructions, note it.
+Whether it is a denial of a pretrial motion, the court overruling an objection to the testimony of a witness, or improper jury instructions, note it.
 You can always strike out errors that do not prejudice the client later.

 Don’t forget the big-picture errors, such as constitutional violations, ineffective assistance of counsel, and prosecutorial misconduct.
 If the misconduct was egregious or a sufficient number of instances of misconduct or ineffective assistance occurred, you will want to include that in your legal argument.